badfalcon/SideTimeTable/README.md

 - Run `zip_project.bat` (Windows) or `zip_project.sh` (Unix/Linux/macOS) to package your project.

 ### License
-This project is licensed under the terms outlined in the LICENSE file.
+This plugin is released under the [Apache License 2.0].
+See the `LICENSE` file for details.

 ---